tayganr/lakehouse/modules/module01b.md

 <div align="right"><a href="#module-01b---dimension-table-initial-load">↥ back to top</a></div>

 ## 6. Data flow (Sink)

+The final step in a data flow is to write the net effect of the transformations into a destination store by using the Sink transformation.
+In this example, we are going to write the net result of our data transformations to the curated layer within the data lake using the Delta Lake file format.
+Delta Lake is an open-source file format that enables building a lakehouse architecture by bringing features such as ACID (atomicity, consistency, isolation, and durability) compliant transactions.

 1. Click the **[+]** icon to add a new step, under **Destination** select **Sink**
 2. Rename the **Output stream name** to `curatedCustomer`